Laboratory Qualification Program

 • It has well maintained and calibrated equipment.

-• It is capable of performing the listed sampling and testing.
+• It can perform the listed sampling and testing.

 • Documentation of all material test results at project labs will be neat, accurate and made readily accessible to all authorized WisDOT individuals.

-Renewal of qualification recognition must be carried out for every registered laboratory on an annual basis.
-A notice will be sent by the MMS to every registered laboratory in about 90 days preceding the yearly renewal date offering the opportunity for renewal and update of registration.
+Renewal of qualification recognition must be carried out for every registered laboratory, company and or materials sampling and testing facility on an annual basis.
 Regardless of when the original request for qualification recognition is granted, the first Monday in January will be used as the anniversary date for most renewals.
-To avoid confusion, each lab will be told what its first renewal date is when the initial qualification recognition is granted.
-The laboratory will be given 60 days prior to its anniversary date to reply with the necessary certification information.
+A notice will be sent by the MMS to every registered facility in about 30 days preceding the yearly renewal date offering the opportunity for renewal and update of registration.
 Failure to comply in the allotted time will result in the loss of recognition.
-Recognition may also be lost by the laboratory seeking renewal if the records show that it has not resolved outstanding deficiencies found during formal inspections by the MMS.
+Recognition may also be lost by the facility seeking renewal if the records show that it has not resolved outstanding deficiencies found during formal inspections by the MMS.

 The address of the MMS to which correspondence or inquiries must be directed is: